Metal Hero Series: United States

 During the 1990s, Saban adapted Metal Hero Series shows for American audiences; stock footage from Metalder, Spielvan and Shaider was used in VR Troopers (1994–1996), and footage from both B-Fighter series was later used in Big Bad Beetleborgs.
 Both shows ran for two seasons.
 As of 2018, Discotek Media has licensed Juspion for release marking the first release of the Metal Heroes in the US.
-Both Jiraiya and Gavan were used for the Power Rangers franchise with Jiraiya as Sheriff Skyfire in Power Rangers Super Ninja Steel and Gavan Type-G as Captain Chaku in Power Rangers Beast Morphers.
+Both Jiraiya and Gavan were used for the Power Rangers franchise with Jiraiya as Sheriff Skyfire in Power Rangers Super Ninja Steel and Gavan as Captain Chaku in Power Rangers Beast Morphers.

 Philippines

 Zaido: Pulis Pangkalawakan was greenlighted by Toei as a sequel to Shaider, with characters who are descendants of those in the original series.
 Toei later halted production, instead authorizing a spin-off series set 20 years after the end of Shaider.